jennybc/how-to-name-files/README.md

 <https://youtu.be/ES1LTlnpLMk>

+A lower-res, downloadable version is here in the repo: [how-to-name-files-480.mov](how-to-name-files-480.mov)

 ## Credits and resources

 Material originated during a Reproducible Science Curriculum Workshop, held at NESCent in December 2014, under the auspices of the Reproducible Science Curriculum <https://github.com/Reproducible-Science-Curriculum>.